 The time series shows monthly averages of satellite-derived surface chlorophyll concentration estimates by year

-Gauge: The gauge value of 87 indicates that between 2015 and 2020 the average concentration levels of chlorophyll a in Lake Superior were significantly higher than the long term median of all chlorophyll ɑ concentration levels between 1998 and 2020.
+Gauge: The gauge value of 52 indicates that between 2015 and 2020 the average concentration levels of chlorophyll a in Lake Ontario were slightly higher than the long term median of all chlorophyll ɑ concentration levels between 1998 and 2020.

 Description of Indicator

 The U.S. Environmental Protection Agency (U.S. EPA) Great Lakes National Program Office (GLNPO) makes estimates of surface chlorophyll-a concentrations derived from satellite observations of the surface waters of the Great Lakes.
 These data are used to supplement data collected during GLNPO’s in-situ Great Lakes monitoring programs.
 The satellite-derived estimates reported here are based on a band-ratio retrieval algorithm developed using GLNPO monitoring data (Lesht et al. 2013; 2016) applied to data from the Sea-viewing Wide Field-of-view (SeaWiFS, 1998–2007) and Moderate resolution imaging spectroradiometer (MODIS, 2002–present) ocean color sensors.
 Source data are extracted from NASA Level-L2 image files at each GLNPO station location.
 This workbook contains the monthly averages of satellite-derived surface chlorophyll concentration estimates in this lake by year for the period 1998-present.
 By contouring the month/year averages in this file this analysis is intended to illustrate long-term trends in surface chlorophyll concentrations with temporal detail not possible using the twice-a-year regular monitoring data.